slior/race-game/memory-bank/progress.md

 *   **A basic AI opponent is implemented (`src/engine/ai.ts`) using a Strategy pattern.** This includes a balanced `HeuristicStrategy` and an `AggressorStrategy`, both of which are fully unit-tested.
 *   **The core engine has been refactored to use type-safe constants and helper functions**, eliminating magic strings and improving maintainability.
 *   **State & Storage**: URL-based state serialization (`encodeState`) and deserialization (`decodeState`) is implemented and unit-tested.
+*   **UI Layer**: The `HandView` component for displaying the player's hand and handling card selection is now implemented.

 ## What's Left to Build
 *   **UI Layer**:
-    *   `HandView`: The component for the current player's hand.
     *   `LogView`: The component for the game event log.
     *   `Controls`: UI buttons for game actions.
 *   **Documentation**: User and developer guides.

 ## Current Status
 *   **Overall**: The core game engine and state persistence layers are complete and stable.
-The initial UI `BoardView` is now implemented.
+The initial UI `BoardView` and `HandView` are now implemented.
 *   **Next**: Implement the remaining UI Layer components.

 ## Known Issues